What's better than beer? How about beer paired with fun hiking trails, cool downtowns, unique shops, tons of dining options, and seasonal events?

 - Bluegrass on the Grass (July)

-- Cumberland Valley Fly Fishing Festival (August)
+- Cumberland Valley Fly Fishing & Outdoor Festival (August)

 - Sunflower Festival (September)